 Obtaining Advance Parole

 Adjustment of Status applicants may apply for advance parole by filing Form I-131, Application for Travel Document.
-CitizenPath recommends that you file Form I-131 at the same time as your Form I-485.
-When you file them concurrently, there is no additional USCIS filing fee for Form I-131.
+For the fastest processing time, CitizenPath recommends that you file Form I-131 at the same time as your Form I-485.
+However, it is possible to request advance parole any time your I-485 continues to be pending.

 RECOMMENDED: Adjustment of Status Denial Due to Changes in Circumstances